Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

 This seed controls `numpy`, `torch`, and CUDA-related randomness (`torch.cuda`, `torch.backends.cudnn`).

 ### Running the Experiments
 - If the provided `subset.json` is used, notebooks `02_*`, `03_*`, and `04_*` can be run directly.
 - These notebooks follow a **theoretical progression** but can be executed **independently**.

+Each notebook and the corresponding modules in `src/` include detailed inline documentation explaining architectural choices, experimental settings, and evaluation protocols.

 #### Notebook `04_*` (CILP and Cross-Modal Projection)
 - The initial configuration and dataloader setup must be executed.
 - Pretrained checkpoints for:
-  - the `Embedder`,
+  1. the `Embedder`,
-  - the `CrossModalProjector`,
+  2. the `CrossModalProjector`,
-  - and the `RGB2LiDARClassifier`
+  3. and the `LidarClassifier`

-  can be loaded directly to **evaluate the final model** without retraining.
-- The same applies to the `CrossModalProjector` evaluation subsection.
+  can be loaded directly to **evaluate the final `RGB2LiDARClassifier` model** without retraining.
+The same applies to the `CrossModalProjector` evaluation subsection.

-### Additional Notes

-Each notebook and the corresponding modules in `src/` include detailed inline documentation explaining architectural choices, experimental settings, and evaluation protocols.